gavanderhoorn/rep/rep-xxxx.rst

 Abstract
 ========

-This REP specifies naming conventions and semantics for coordinate frames of industrial manipulators used with ROS.
+This REP specifies naming conventions and semantics for coordinate frames of industrial manipulators that are used with ROS.

 Motivation